- In January, 2013 -

 Lacoste´s CEO joins the researchers of University of Florida during their fieldwork operations

-On February 21st 2011, Professor Frank Mazzotti from the University of Florida, welcomed Lacostes CEO, Christophe Chenut and Olivier Chiabodo representing the FDB, to the Everglades National Park for the launch of the fourth project funded by the Fonds de Dotation pour la Biodiversité (FDB) in partnership collaboration with Lacoste.
+On February 21st 2011, Professor Frank Mazzotti from the University of Florida, welcomed Lacostes CEO, Christophe Chenut and Olivier Chiabodo representing the The Explorers Foundation, to the Everglades National Park for the launch of the fourth project funded by the Fonds de Dotation pour la Biodiversité (The Explorers Foundation) in partnership collaboration with Lacoste.
 This project

 expands the University of Florida’s ongoing research on Florida’s two crocodilian species by examining the patterns of the movements of telemetered alligators and crocodiles in relation to changing environmental conditions, and by developing an interactive, social-media-based outreach program.